JikesRVM/jikesrvm.github.io/ProjectStatus.md

 - The runtime is reasonably modular but it doesn't make very good use of interfaces
 - Jikes RVM currently does not follow the JVM specification
-- Several features normally found in commercial JVMs are not implemented: strictfp, JMX and JVMTI are currently unsupported
+- Several features normally found in commercial JVMs are not implemented: strictfp and JVMTI are currently unsupported.
+There is partial support for JMX with GNU Classpath.

 ## Adaptive Optimization System